Woidly/spellcast-solver/CLI.md

 IE!WCI
 ```

-You just type the entire board, optionally suffixing letters with certain symbols (you can use multiple symbols after one letter):
+You just type the entire board (case-insensitive), optionally suffixing letters with certain symbols (you can use multiple symbols after one letter):

 - `$` - double word score (2x) (make sure to escape it when running from the command line)
 - `^` - triple word score (3x) (it was listed in the wiki, so I added it)